 Black cohosh is not advisable for pregnant and breastfeeding women.
 If you are also planning to get pregnant, then avoid this root at all costs.

 You need to be healthy.
-Despite being a medicinal root, black cohosh is not exactly an essential herb you need during pregnancy
+Despite being a medicinal root, black cohosh is not exactly an essential herb you need during pregnancy and breastfeeding stage.

 Aside from this, black cohosh should not be combined with hormone replacement therapy, birth control pills or tamoxifen.